utlib/collections-uoft/README.md

 # Collections U Of T

 ## About this page
-This documentation is intended for collection owners, end users, and U of T staff or open technology community members interested in Collections U of T.
+This documentation is intended for three user groups:
+* U of T staff using Collections U of T
+* Open technology community members interested in Collections U of T technology infrastructure
+* Researchers or public users interested in browsing and searching U of T's digital collections

 As of March 2023 this documentation status is *draft* and has not been approved by UTL Senior Staff.